Slowing the flow of water from the hills

 The likely increase in extreme weather, including flooding, due to climate change comes with an increased risk of higher levels of rainfall and therefore a greater chance of communities being flooded.
 Flooding costs the UK at least £1 billion per year and has a significant impact on homes, communities and human health and wellbeing.
 Improving the condition of the upland habitats is an effective and practical way to reduce flood risk at the source.

-Our research has shown that by re-vegetating blanket bogs and blocking gullies we can slow the flow of water produced in storms and times of high rainfall.
+Our research as part of the Making Space for Water project has shown that by re-vegetating blanket bogs and blocking gullies we can slow the flow of water produced in storms and times of high rainfall.
 Ultimately, downstream flooding can be reduced by re-vegetating blanket bog.

 There is a growing consensus that to manage this properly, we need to consider floods at a catchment scale, looking at every part of the landscape which catches rain, snow, sleet and hail (precipitation), because it all ends up in the same place (the sea), travelling along ever decreasing slivers of land as it travels from high and wide mountains and moors, through managed farmland and busy, compact, concreted towns and cities before eventually flowing into the sea.
 As the water moves from high ground to the sea, the volume of water increases while the land for it to occupy decreases and it is this which causes floods to occur because our current concrete infrastructure of walls and pipes have reached their limit.